 Other shops that have extensive dress ranges include; Jane Norman, Coast and House of Fraser.

 Start looking for bridesmaid dresses six months before your wedding to make sure you have time to shop around.
 It is wise to plan a time when all bridesmaids can join: Shopping altogether will make selecting a suitable style for all a lot quicker and easier.
 Where possible, try to go on a weekday for a much more relaxed experience.

 Early spring or late autumn are the best times to ensure the widest selection.
 If you can bear it, January sales can also be a great time to grab a bargain on beautiful dresses that are in the last 'season's colours.

 If you decide on a very seasonal colour, try to time shopping when there will be the most extensive choice.
 For example; before Christmas for darker shades and springtime for softer hues.

 Once you have your inspiration, it is time to enjoy a girly shopping day out.
 Frame the day as a ''look at what is out there'', and then if you can't find what you are looking for, none of you will be let down.
 Remember to intersperse shopping for dresses with frequent breaks and take an interest in how your favourite girls are too.
 Also, make sure to:

 1. Outline your wants and areas of flexibility straight away

 2. Outline you will pay for dresses as you appreciate they will be to your preference

-3. Remind your bridesmaids that you are honoured by their acceptance
+3. Remind your friends that you are honoured to have them as your bridesmaid

 Next steps: mother of the bride dresses